ZEvans1/JSAZA/README.md

 JSAZA is a social media platform for connecting local musicians and music enthusiasts.

 ## Development server
+* Install Angular CLI
+* Open a terminal window

-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build
+* Install Angular CLI
+* Open a terminal window

-Run `ng build` to build the project.
+* Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Installation instructions
+* CLone this project
+* Run `npm install` in the project directory
+* Create a file called api-keys.ts in this location: `src/environments`

-after `npm install` copy your firebase database settings into a file titled `src/environments/api-keys.ts` under `export var masterFirebaseConfig = {`
+* Copy your firebase database settings into api-keys.ts and declare it as `export var masterFirebaseConfig = {`

   `apiKey: "{your-api-key}",`